gregorriegler/Bookshelf-Kata/README.md

 ---

-Follow the steps one by one, do not read ahead.
+Follow the steps one by one and do not read ahead.

 ### Step 1
 There is a database library in the `db` package called `Db` and you don't own it, so you are not allowed to change it either.